Until I started my YouTube channel, I didn't realize how horribly dark my house was. I needed inexpensive lighting solutions!

-I by no means have a huge following on any of my media platforms.
-So until something goes even semi-viral I try to find low cost alternatives to all my needs.
-Choosing the lamp for video lighting was really a no brainer for someone like me who is extremely cost conscious when it comes to their purchases.
+By no means do I have a huge following on any of my media platforms.
+So until something goes even semi-viral I try to find low-cost alternatives to all my needs.
+Choosing the lamp for video lighting was really a no-brainer for someone like me who is extremely cost-conscious when it comes to their purchases.

-The regular price of the lamp is $25.00 but I found it on sale and got it for around $10.
-As I have been writing this I notice that it does tend to go on sale a lot, making it a great buy for alternative video and photography lighting.
+The regular price of the lamp is $25 but I found it on sale and got it for around $10.
+As I have been writing this, I noticed that it does tend to go on sale a lot, making it a great buy for alternative video and photography lighting.

 It is now four years later and my lamp is still providing me with great lighting for my selfies and other projects as well.

 © 2017 Cynthia Hoover